gatsbyjs/gatsby/docs/blog/2018-1-25-building-a-site-with-react-and-contentful/index.md

 author: "Shannon Soper"
 ---

-A poster of _Starry Night_ by Vincent Van Gogh followed me to each new dorm room in college because I bought it the first year, and kept it until it ripped beyond repair.
+A poster of _Starry Night_ by Vincent Van Gogh followed me to each new dorm room in college because I bought it the first year and kept it until it ripped beyond repair.

-My sister (a professional artist) and I continuously debate the merits and demerits of reprinting great works of art like Van Gogh’s masterpiece.
+My sister (a professional artist) and I often debate the merits and demerits of reprinting great works of art, like Van Gogh’s masterpiece.

-As much as I revere the original, I also love the fact that printing technology makes it easy to put _Starry Night_ on tote bags, coffee mugs, posters, t-shirts, and more because it became more accessible to a wide range of people (without advanced printers and computers, the original painting could only be replicated and shared with more people through painstaking replication via the original medium: oil painting on a canvas).
+As much as I revere the original, I also love the fact that printing technology makes it easy to put _Starry Night_ on tote bags, coffee mugs, posters, t-shirts, and more because it became more accessible to a wide range of people (without advanced printers and computers, the original painting could only be shared with more people through painstaking replication via the original medium: oil painting on a canvas).

 ![Starry Night painting by Vincent Van Gogh](starry-night.jpeg)